Irish Economy and Public Finances

 • Macroeconomic outlook

-• The rising cost of living is partially offset by the improvement in household balance sheets seen over the past two years.
+• The rising cost of living is partially offset by the improvement in household balance sheets seen over the past three years.
 Coming into the Covid crisis, Irish households were in a much better financial position than the last recession.
 Ireland had used the previous ten years to repair private sector balance sheets.
 From 2014-2019, disposable income expanded in aggregate and debt levels declined.
-In 2013, the debt-to-income ratio for Irish households was 186%.
-In Q1 2023 this was down to 91%, the lowest ratio since the early 2000s.
+In 2012, the debt-to-income ratio for Irish households was around 200%.
+In 2023, this was down below 100%.

 • Household balance sheets are not heavily indebted.
-Mortgage debt is fixed at low rates for the next few years.
-The household savings ratio has been falling since it’s second peak in Q1 2021 and was 12.0% in Q2 2023.
+Mortgage debt is mostly fixed at low rates for the next few years.
+The household savings rate has fallen in recent years from its peak in Q2 2020.
 The significant amount of savings accumulated during the pandemic makes the current decline a return to normality.
+There was a modest increase in household savings from 13.1% in Q4 2023 to 14.7% in Q1 2024.

 • Key Economic Figures